 HealthRIGHT 360 has provided outpatient services for behavioral health disorders since 1985.
 Using a comprehensive case management model, our program meets the complex and varied needs of people...

 HealthRIGHT 360 (HR 360) provides a diverse array of programs and services in San Francisco.
-Haight Ashbury Free Clinics (HAFC) opened it’s doors in 1967 to provide free medical care to those who were uninsured or underinsured.
-As a response to the Summer of Love, Walden House opened it’s first residential substance use disorder program in 1969.
-Bill Graham and HAFC joined together in 1972 to create Rock Medicine and provide medical care to individuals at concerts and other large events.
+Haight Ashbury Medical Clinics (HAMC) opened its doors in 1967 to provide free medical care to those who were uninsured or underinsured.
+As a response to the Summer of Love, Walden House opened its first residential substance use disorder program in 1969.
+Bill Graham and HAMC joined together in 1972 to create Rock Medicine and provide medical care to individuals at concerts and other large events.
 Lyon-Martin Health Services has been offering nonjudgmental, affordable health care to women, lesbians and transgender people in San Francisco since 1979.
-Asian American Recovery Services (AARS), another HR360 agency, began providing culturally sensitive treatment for Asian and Pacific Islander residents in San Francisco in 1985.
+Asian American Recovery Services (AARS), another HR 360 agency, began providing culturally sensitive treatment for Asian and Pacific Islander residents in San Francisco in 1985.

 For more information on our programs and services in San Francisco, please visit the agency and program links at the bottom of the page.